 Note: My trip was hosted by Visit Santa Rosa for editorial purposes.
 All opinions are my own.

-We picked Sonoma County as our home base because flying into San Francisco was crazy cheap when we went in October — both from Boston and Seattle.
-Getting down to Paso Robles or the Central Coast would take too long from SFO for our weekend getaway, so we decided to head north.
+We picked Sonoma County as our home base because flying into San Francisco International Airport was crazy cheap when we went in October — both from Boston and Seattle.
+Getting down to Paso Robles or the Central Coast would take too long from SFO for our weekend getaway, so we decided to head across the Golden Gate Bridge to northern California.
+We could have also flown into Sonoma County Airport, but SFO was cheaper.

-I’ve been to Napa before and found it overcrowded, over priced, and a little bit pretentious if I’m being honest.
-In contrast, I’ve always found Sonoma to be more laid back and friendly, even if you are visiting with kids
+I’ve been to Napa Valley before and found it overcrowded, over priced, and a little bit pretentious if I’m being honest.
+In contrast, I’ve always found Sonoma Valley to be more laid back and friendly, even if you are visiting with kids.
+If this is your first time visiting a California wine region I’d pick Sonoma wine country over Napa any day, especially for a girls’ trip.

 Safari West